OpenLiberty/ci.gradle/docs/undeploy.md

 ## undeploy task

 The `undeploy` task supports undeployment of one or more applications from the WebSphere Liberty server.
+When an application is undeployed the task will verify that it has stopped.

 ### dependsOn
 `undeploy` depends on `libertyStart` for a running server.